 Burleigh Heads

-Everyone’s favourite sunset picnic spot, Burleigh Hill doubles as a great location for whale watching.
-Bring a blanket and your favourite bevvy and get ready to observe the waters with a keen eye.
-If no whales show up, don’t worry—it’s a prime spot for people watching, too.
+Everyone’s favourite sunset picnic spot, Burleigh Hill, doubles as a great location for whale watching.
+Bring a blanket, your favourite bevvy and your haul from one of the many nearby Burleigh bakeries and takeaway joints then get ready to observe the waters with a keen eye.
+If no whales show up—it’s a prime spot for people watching, too.

 Point Danger